 Now comes the fun part!
 Remove the squash from the microwave and flip the halves over.
 Using the prongs of a fork, gently “fluff” the squash (it should resemble spaghetti noodles like in the picture above).
 Sometimes for a quick and easy meal, I top the squash “noodles” with a tasty made from scratch spaghetti sauce or seasoned cooked shrimp with fresh parsley and a sprinkle of grated Parmesan cheese.
 YUMMY!

 According to the USDA (United States Department of Agriculture), one cup of cooked, unsalted spaghetti squash = 6.46 grams of carbohydrates.
 You can research specific food items and their nutrients on the USDA website – HERE.

 Okay, let’s move on to this Spaghetti Squash Cajun Seafood Jambalaya.
 While the squash was cooking in the microwave, I heated a little olive oil in my 12″ cast iron skillet.
 When the oil was hot, I sauteed chopped onion, celery, green peppers, sliced mushrooms, and minced garlic.

 Now it was time to add Andouille sausage and let it cook for approximately 10 minutes followed by adding shrimp, clams, and crabmeat to the mixture.
 I served the jambalaya over a bed of hot spaghetti squash noodles.

-It seems like the cooking times of both the squash and jambalaya is very close.
+It seems like the cooking times of both the squash and jambalaya are very close.
 I always start cooking the squash at the same time as the jambalaya.
 However, simply leave the squash sit in the microwave if it’s finished before the jambalaya is ready.